-Yody Blass is a native Northern Virginia resident, and the Director of Companion Animal Behavior.
-She is a pioneer in the field, having started in the early 90’s to bring awareness to lack of resources available at the time for dogs and cats with behavior problems.
-She has successfully treated thousands of pet behavior problems over the past 26 years.
-She received her Masters degree in Psychology from Marymount University in Arlington, Virginia, and completed an internship and coursework in Animal Behavior at the University of Colorado, Boulder.
-She obtained her Bachelors degree, also in Psychology, from Concordia University in Montreal, Canada.
-In addition to graduate courses in Animal Behavior, Ethology, and Neuropsychology, Yody also completed two programs at Cornell University, “Solving Feline Behavior Problems” and “Solving Canine Behavior Problems”.
-Prior to her work as an Animal Behaviorist, Yody worked in the field of behavior modification for people, specializing in weight loss and smoking cessation programs.
+Yody Blass is a native Northern Virginia resident, and the Owner/Director of Companion Animal Behavior.
+As a pioneer in the field, beginning in 1990, she sought to bring awareness to the lack of resources available for pets with behavior problems.
+She has successfully treated thousands of behavior problems over the past 3 decades.
+She received her master’s degree in psychology from Marymount University in Arlington, Virginia, and completed an internship and coursework in Animal Behavior at the University of Colorado.
+She obtained her bachelor’s degree in psychology, from Concordia University in Montreal.
+In addition to graduate courses in animal behavior, ethology, and neuropsychology, Yody also completed two programs at Cornell University, “Solving Feline Behavior Problems” and “Solving Canine Behavior Problems”.
+Yody is a Certified Animal Behaviorist by the National Association of Animal Behaviorists.

-She has presented material on pet behavior problems to many groups, including the Animal Welfare League of Arlington, FOHA, Pet Sitters International, Siamese Cat Rescue, the Humane Society of Loudoun County, and various local veterinary clinics.
+Over the years, Yody has presented many workshops on dog and cat behavior to area businesses and rescue groups, such as the Animal Welfare League of Arlington, FOHA, Siamese Cat Rescue, the Humane Society of Loudoun County, as well as Pet Sitters International.